');

 About Lynden, WA

-Lynden is a mid-sized city in Washington with a population of 16,025 residents.
-The median household income is $94,869 per year, which is above the national average.
-The median age in Lynden is 35.9 years.
+Lynden is a mid-sized city located in Washington with a population of 16,025 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $94,869 per year, which is 26% above the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 Cost of Living in Lynden, WA